tmax818/phrg-transitioning-from-ruby-to-html/README.md

 It does not matter what programming language we use (Ruby, Python, JavaScript).

-Now you know why knowing HTML is important.
 It's what will allow us to share the applications we write with billions of people on the web.

 [open]: https://www.w3.org/standards/